Calculus of Fractions for Quasicategories: Mapping spaces in the localization

 With this, we may prove \cref{mapping-space-is-mEx-LF}, giving our first description of the mapping spaces in the localization. \begin{proof}[Proof of \cref{mapping-space-is-mEx-LF}] The first isomorphism follows from \cref{pb-pathloop-is-qcat} and item (2) of \cref{rel-sd-simp-po}, as $\mEx \from \msSet \to \sSet$ preserves pullbacks.
 The second is dual. \end{proof}

-For our second description of the mapping spaces in the localization, which will mirror the classical description of mapping spaces (cf.~\cref{classical-fractions-colims}), we make use of the following colimit computation. \begin{theorem} For a Grothendieck universe $\mathcal{U}$, let $x, y$ be objects in a locally $\mathcal{U}$-small quasicategory $\mc{C}$. \begin{enumerate} \item Suppose $U(\lpathloop{y})$ is finally $\mathcal{U}$-small.
-Then, the Kan fibrant replacement of the (underlying) simplicial set of left fractions $\LF{(\mc{C}, W)}(x, y)$ from $x$ to $y$ models the $\infty$-colimit of the functor
+For our second description of the mapping spaces in the localization, which will mirror the classical description of mapping spaces (cf.~\cref{classical-fractions-colims}), we make use of the following colimit computation. \begin{theorem} Let $\mc{C}$ be a quasicategory with objects $x, y$.
+Then, \begin{enumerate} \item The Kan fibrant replacement of the (underlying) simplicial set of left fractions $\LF{(\mc{C}, W)}(x, y)$ from $x$ to $y$ models the $\infty$-colimit of the functor

 That is, there is an equivalence of Kan complexes